johnroyer/php-easy-container/README.md

 ```

-Sometimes, you are not sure if an DB connection should initialize while program runs.
-Maybe connect to DB while somewhere really need it.
+Sometimes, you are not sure if an DB connection should initialize while program start up.
+Maybe connect to DB when it is really needed is a better idea.

-Use a `Closure` to let container known you want to initialize later:
+Use a `Closure` to let container known you want to initialize it later:

 ```php
 $c['db'] = function () {